gamehelp16/site-old/_posts/2016-03-17-js1k-2016-elemental-forest-part-1.md

 {% gist d4f7260c31d98261ccbb %}

 The code was then passed through [Closure Compiler](https://closure-compiler.appspot.com/) and [RegPack](http://siorki.github.io/regPack.html), which is a little improvement from the past years because I haven't discovered RegPack yet and used [JS Crush](http://www.iteral.com/jscrush/) instead which is pretty good already.
-Also, if you're wondering, the original original source was 1688 bytes long and then crushed into to 1004 bytes (-684B, -40.52%).
+Also, if you're wondering, the original original source was 1688 bytes long and then crushed into 1004 bytes (-684B, -40.52%).
 Yes, I copied that data and that's how I knew that I didn't recover the whole original source successfully.

 ## The Trees